-- No. Research from Nils-Axel Mörner of Stockholm University demonstrates that current sea levels are within the range of sea level oscillation over the past 300 years, while the satellite data show virtually no rise over the past decade.
-The IPCC foresees sea-level rise of between 0.1 and 0.9m by 2100.
-The Earth experienced a sea-level rise of 0.2m over the past century with no noticeable ill effects. - Update 1/1/06: Another study relevant to this controversy is Zwally et al. (2005), which examined changes in ice mass "from elevation changes derived from 10.5 years (Greenland) and 9 years (Antarctica) of satellite radar altimetry data from the European Remote-sensing Satellites ERS-1 and -2."
-The researchers report a net contribution of the three ice sheets to sea level of +0.05 ± 0.03 mm per year.
-CO2Science.Org puts this in perspective:
+• No. Research from Nils-Axel Mörner, professor of paleogeophysics and geodynamics at Stockholm University, demonstrates that current sea levels are within the range of sea level oscillation over the past 300 years, while the satellite data show virtually no rise over the past decade.
+The IPCC foresees sea-level rise of between 0.1 and 0.9 meters by 2100.
+The Earth experienced a sea-level rise of 0.2 meters over the past century with no noticeable ill effects.

-"At the current sea-level-equivalent ice-loss rate of 0.05 millimeters per year, it would take a full millennium to raise global sea level by just 5 cm, and it would take fully 20,000 years to raise it a single meter."
+Another study relevant to this controversy is Zwally et al. (2005), 12 which examined changes in ice mass "from elevation changes derived from 10.5 years (Greenland) and 9 years (Antarctica) of satellite radar altimetry data from the European Remote-sensing Satellites ERS-1 and -2."
+The researchers report a net contribution of the three ice sheets to sea level of $+0.05 \pm 0.03$ millimeters per year.
+CO2Science.Org puts this in perspective: "At the current sea-level-equivalent ice-loss rate of 0.05 millimeters per year, it would take a full millennium to raise global sea level by just 5 cm, and it would take fully 20,000 years to raise it a single meter."